 What is the difference between manageable and unmanageable debt?

 Managing debt can be difficult, and whilst anybody taking out credit does so with the best of intentions, it can be all too easy to find yourself in an unmanageable situation.
-Whether any line of credit or debt will be manageable depends on your circumstances, and it can be extremely helpful to understand what the total cost of a debt will be before taking it on – with charges, fees and interest included
+Whether any line of credit will be manageable depends on your circumstances, and it can be extremely helpful to understand what the total cost of will be before taking it on – with charges, fees and interest included

-Debt can be a complex topic, regardless of what you owe and to who.
+It can be a complex topic, regardless of what you owe and to who.
 The finance industry uses a lot of jargon and anybody would be forgiven for not quite knowing exactly what a particular term means.
 Understanding your status and knowing your obligations are both crucial elements of successfully managing debt, and it can never hurt to learn more about how your financial liabilities work.

 |Annual Percentage Rate (APR)||The APR figure shows the amount of interest that will be applied to credit that you take out and takes into account all relevant charges.
 It can help you to compare the cost of debts of the same kind.|